Dynamic Precise and Imprecise Probability Kinematics: Procedures to obtain and bound upper and lower probabilities

-As we have seen in Proposition \ref{ulb}, generalized Bayes' comes naturally from our updating procedure.
-This because, as shown in Section \ref{why}, Jeffrey's rule is a generalization of Bayesian conditioning.
-Given the inequalities in \eqref{relation}, we can sharpen the bounds we found using generalized Bayes' rule by using the geometric rule, but this comes at the cost of an assumption.
-As the proverb goes, there is no free lunch.
-We begin with a lemma, followed by the result.
+As we have seen in Proposition \ref{ulb}, generalized Bayes comes naturally from our updating procedure.
+This because, as argued in Section \ref{why}, Jeffrey's rule is a generalization of Bayesian conditioning.
+Given the inequalities in \eqref{relation}, we can sharpen the bounds we found using generalized Bayes' rule by using the geometric rule.